What are adaptogens?

 Adaptogens are natural substances, including herbs, that help the body cope with both mental and physical stress.
 They can have a wide variety of effects, including supporting healthy function of the adrenal glands.*

 The adrenal glands are small organs about the size of a walnut that sit on top of the kidneys.
 They are responsible for releasing stress hormones such as cortisol in response to physical and mental stress.
-Healthy adrenal function is essential for good stress management.
-Poor adrenal gland health can contribute to the negative effects of stress, including high blood pressure, metabolic disorders, and mood disorders such as depression and anxiety.
+Healthy adrenal function is essential for good stress management and adaptivity.

 How do adaptogens work?